 - 3.1.
 Official paper charts (corrected) and manual plotting aids. - 3.2.
-If a 'leisure' style chart plotter using 'leisure' charts is used, Skippers should be aware that the cartography may not be to official S-57 standard. - 3.3.
+If a 'leisure' style chart plotter using 'leisure' charts is used, skippers should be aware that the cartography may not be to official S-57 standard. - 3.3.
 Official pilot books and sailing directions - 3.4.
 In addition, small craft guides such as the 'Northwest Passage Peripus' and 'Arctic and Northern Waters' may be carried see web site below. - 3.5.
 Tide tables (which may be in an electronic form). - 3.6.
 Appropriate ice forecasting schedules and information to decipher the 'Egg code'. - 3.7.
 Weather forecast and navigation warning schedules (ie Admiralty List of Radio Signals or country specific downloads such as Canadian Radio Aids to Marine Navigation). - 3.8.
-If operating in areas where ice is likely to be present, the Canadian Manual of Ice is useful (which can be downloaded free from the Canadian Coastguard website (see below). - 3.9.
-If operating within the Canadian Arctic, a number of useful documents including the annual and monthly Notices to Mariners can be downloaded free of charge from the Canadian Coastguard Notices to Mariners website (see below).
+If operating in areas where ice may be present, the Canadian Manual of Ice is useful (which can be downloaded free from the Canadian Coastguard website (see below).
+This is mandatory for vessels operating in Canadian waters where ice is may to be encountered. - 3.9.
+If operating within the Canadian Arctic, a number of useful documents including the annual and monthly Notices to Mariners can be downloaded free of charge from the Canadian Coastguard Notices to Mariners website (see below). - 3.10.
+If operating within the Russian Northern Sea Route, it is mandatory to have on board the publications which may be listed on the Northern Sea Route Administration website.
+This includes 'Regulations of Northern Sea Route Navigation', 'Regulations of Radio Communication while Northern Sea Route navigating' and 'Ice navigation practice'.
+Ice charts, daily weather information and forecasts) can be downloaded free of charge from the Russian NSR Administration website